Color-octet scalar decays to a gluon and an electroweak gauge boson in the Manohar-Wise model: The Model

 \section{The Model}

-The MW model contains fourteen new parameters in the scalar potential and an additional four in the Yukawa sector giving rise to a rich phenomenology.
-In particular three of these can modify substantially the loop level Higgs production and decay \cite{Manohar:2006ga} as studied in the context of effective Higgs couplings \cite{He:2011ti,Dobrescu:2011aa,Bai:2011aa,Cacciapaglia:2012wb,Cao:2013wqa,He:2013tia}.
-The same three parameters are also constrained by precision electroweak measurements \cite{Manohar:2006ga,Gresham:2007ri,Burgess:2009wm}.
-Flavor physics \cite{Grinstein:2011dz,Cheng:2015lsa,Martinez:2016fyd} constrains the new parameters in the Yukawa sector, and theoretical considerations such as unitarity and vacuum stability have been applied to all the new parameters \cite{Reece:2012gi,He:2013tla,Cheng:2016tlc,Cheng:2017tbn}.
-Taking these constraints into account there have been several LHC studies of the model as well \cite{Gerbush:2007fe,Arnold:2011ra,He:2011ws,Kribs:2012kz,Hayreter:2017wra}.

-In the MW model, the new scalars form a color octet and an electroweak doublet, with the respective gauge interactions being responsible for its pair production at the LHC.
+In the MW model, the new scalar field $S$ transforms as $(8,2,1/2)$ under the SM gauge group $SU(3)_C\times SU(2)_L\times U(1)_Y$.
+Numerous new couplings appear in the scalar potential and in the Yukawa sector.
 The possible Yukawa couplings reduce to two complex numbers once minimal flavor violation is imposed \cite{Manohar:2006ga},

-Here $Q_i$ are the usual left-handed quark doublets, $S^a$ the new scalars and the normalization of the generators is ${\rm Tr} (T^aT^b)=\delta^{ab}/2$.
+Here $Q_i$ are the usual left-handed quark doublets and $S^a$ are the new scalars written as $S=S^aT^a$ $SU(3)$ generators normalized as ${\rm Tr} (T^aT^b)=\delta^{ab}/2$.
 The matrices $g^{U,D}_{ij}$ are the same as the Higgs couplings to quarks, and the overall strength of the interactions is given by $\eta_{U,D}$ along with their phases $\alpha_{U,D}$.
 The latter introduce Charge-Parity (CP) violation beyond the SM and contribute for example to the Electric Dipole Moment (EDM) and Chromo-Electric Dipole Moment (CEDM) of quarks \cite{Manohar:2006ga,Burgess:2009wm,He:2011ws,Martinez:2016fyd}.